unfoldingWord/metrics/README.md

 Build the container with `sudo docker build -t py-metrics .` .

 Run the resulting container with `sudo docker run py-metrics`.

-The results will be output to console but are also sent to the statsd metric collecting service.
+When running on the server, use `sudo docker run --net="host" py-metrics` so that the app has access to the statsd server.